MSDEVMTL/GlobalAzureBootcamp-2019/Lab5/README.md

 ## Getting the API keys for the API

 Once your ARM template has successfully been deployed, its time to get the keys to use the services.

+This will be needed for us to use the cloud services while running our application locally.

 To get your computer vision keys;